The Aputure AL-H198 (Real World) Gear Review

 One minor dislike has to do with the small connecter used to mount the AL-H198 to the included ballhead or for connecting multiple lights together.
 It works fine, but I worry that over time it will wear down and not be as effective as it is when it’s new.
 Additionally, I’d like to see Aputure make those connectors available to buy separately so I could replace them if they wear out or I can connect four (or more) lights together with additional piece of mind.

-The bottom line is this – I am super happy with my Aputure Amran AL-H198 LED light purchase.
+The bottom line is this – I am super happy with my Aputure Amaran AL-H198 LED light purchase.
 In fact, within a day of my first AL-H198 arriving I ordered a second one.
 It impressed me that much.

 Now that I have two AL-H198 lights I have the additional lighting flexibility my video (and still photography) demands and I love how I can connect the two lights together with the included connector.
 Two lights stacked together gives me a 296 LED light which gives me a ton of output with a quality of light that I absolutely love.
 The two AL-H198 lights combined with a set of DTSE 750 sized batteries cost me under $150.00 and I’m unable to recreate that much flexibility and performance without spending twice as much.

-I’ve had such great success with my two Aputure Amran AL-H198 lights that I’m already looking to upgrade to the larger Amran lights (they make a 528 LED light and an awesome looking 628 LED lights) as well as picking up some of the super small AL-M9 for accent/highlight usage.
+I’ve had such great success with my two Aputure Amaran AL-H198 lights that I’m already looking to upgrade to the larger Amaran lights (they make a 528 LED light and an awesome looking 628 LED lights) as well as picking up some of the super small AL-M9 for accent/highlight usage.
 I’m also looking at picking up one of the variable color versions of the AL-H198 (called the AL-H198C and available for about the same price) to give me some options for adding color to my environment.

 When I’m done I’ll have several lights from Aputure in many sizes to ensure I’m able to accomplish more in my home studio or when on location creating videos for clients or doing interviews.
 As I add new lights to my kit I’ll be sure to share new reviews here on my blog.